palprince791-alt/new-project/README.md

 # new-project
-this is my first repo
+This is my first repository.
+Author-Prince Pal